-I hereby authorize the Financial Aid Office at Parkland College to release relevant information in my permanent student record and financial aid records to the individual(s) responsible for screening and/or selection of the above-named scholarship.
-I understand that all information will be held in confidence.

-I hereby authorize Parkland College to release information about my scholarship application results for publicity purposes.
+arkland College to release relevant information in my permanent student record and financial aid ening and/or selection of the above-named scholarship.
+I understand that all information will be I hereby authorize Parkland College to release information about my scholarship application results for publicity purposes.
+Date Applicant's Signature

-Applicant's Signature